azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 ![off?](https://64.media.tumblr.com/a10f0c22077d56db17d146858faf7348/269a675dc4112e70-e2/s1280x1920/64ea8c7d36dd4e993fbf1116eda4c9fa24410745.png)

 {% bubble Niki %}
-  Uuu I'm gonna go crazy.
+  Uuu, I'm gonna go crazy.
 What in the world do I consider as time off?

   You're asking if I don't have days off to at least tell you what I do in my spare time?